Massage Envy: History

-Sexual Assault Complaints

 In November 2017, BuzzFeed reported that over 180 women had "filed sexual assault lawsuits, police reports, and state board complaints against Massage Envy spas, their employees, and the national company" over allegations of sexual misconduct.
 The women also accused Massage Envy of ignoring or mishandling most of the cases they reported to the company.
 According to BuzzFeed's article, Massage Envy requires internal investigations of reported abuse, but does not provide significant instruction on how they should be conducted, and it does not require that law enforcement be notified except in states with laws requiring such notification.
 The article also stated that employees of Massage Envy franchises were not equipped to conduct internal investigations into abuse allegations.
 In response, the company issued a statement describing the incidents as "heartbreaking".
 The company's statement also noted that the Massage Envy franchise network had performed over 125 million massages during their more than 15 years of operation, but added that "even one incident is too many".
 The company founded a safety advisory council with industry executives and a representative from the anti-sexual assault advocacy organization Rape, Abuse & Incest National Network (RAINN).
 Massage Envy also added a "Commitment to Safety" to their website to make clients aware of implemented changes.

-Skin Care Products

 The company announced a private label skin care brand CyMe (pronounced "see me") in 2018.
 According to Women's Wear Daily, skin care accounted for approximately seven percent of the company's business, as of April 2018.
 The Massage Envy franchise network also launched assisted stretch services in 2018, featuring proprietary methods administered by a massage therapist.
 Entrepreneur ranked Massage Envy number 358 on its 2019 "Franchise 500" list.

-Research

-The Massage Envy network has funded massage therapy research conducted by the Massage Therapy Foundation, as well as the Touch Research Institute, part of the University of Miami's Leonard M. Miller School of Medicine.
+The Massage Envy network has funded massage therapy research conducted by the Massage Therapy Foundation, as well as the Touch Research Institute, part of the University of Miami's Miller School of Medicine.
 In December 2018, Massage Envy announced a partnership with the Cortiva Institute, the largest group of massage therapy and skincare schools in the U.S., to provide development and employment opportunities through Massage Envy franchise locations for Cortiva graduates at Massage Envy clinics.